flutter/website/src/docs/resources/compatibility.md

 ## Deprecation policy

 We will, on occasion, deprecate certain APIs rather than outright break them overnight.
-Deprecations are not considered breaking changes, though the eventual removal of the deprecated feature could be (if it breaks any of the submitted tests).
+This is independent of our compatibility policy which is exclusively based on whether submitted tests fail, as described above.

 ## Dart and other libraries used by Flutter